 Find survey participants and collect the relevant information by conducting questionnaires and interviews.

-Prune, organize and analyze vast amounts of raw data that are significant to the business.
+Prune, organise and analyse vast amounts of raw data that are significant to the business.

-Use programming skills to convert data into information to provide key insights for decision-making in businesses.
+Use programming skills to convert data into information to provide critical insights for business decision-making.

-Identify consumer behavior, market trends, patterns, feasibility, logistics, and transport issues within complex data sets.
+Identify consumer behaviour, market trends, patterns, feasibility, logistics, and transport issues within complex data sets.

 Prepare reports (comprising visual elements such as diagrams and graphs) to share data insights with stakeholders.

-Work in teams with managers and department heads to determine project guidelines and prioritize information requirements.
+Work in teams with managers and department heads to determine project guidelines and prioritise information requirements.

-Work with clients, managers, and supervisors, to fulfill goals specified by all parties.
+Work with clients, managers, and supervisors to fulfil goals specified by all parties.

 Translate and report the findings in an understandable way to non-technical managers and personnel.

-Devise strategies to collect and analyze data and optimize statistical results.
+Devise strategies to collect and analyse data and optimise statistical results.

 Apply complex statistical analysis and algorithms to clean data to identify hidden insights, patterns, and information.

-Create and implement simulations and models to produce reports, graphs, visualizations, and models of the results.
+Create and implement simulations and models to produce reports, graphs, visualisations, and models of the results.

-Data Analyst can be a rewarding profession for those who possess the following essential skills.
+Data Analyst can be rewarding for those with the following essential skills.